 This instructable is a miniaturized, palm-sized version of the beautiful morphing bloom sculptures of John Edmark.
 The sculpture is internally illuminated by a high-brightness strobe to provide the animation.
-The spinning part was printed on an Ember 3D printer, and the strobe board was created using Autodesk Circuits.
+The spinning part was printed on an Ember 3D printer, and the strobe board was created using the now-defunct Autodesk Circuits program.

 - 1 x 3D printed bloom sculpture

-- 1 x LED strobe circuit board (Autodesk Circuits)
+- 1 x LED strobe circuit board (OSHPARK)

 - 6 x High-brightness LEDs (CREE XP-E from Digikey in White, Green, or Red)